aregm/nff-go/README.md

 ## Getting YANFF
-To get YANFF you can use go get -v -d github.com/intel-go/yanff This command will show an error that build cannot be done, but build is done differently because it is necessary to build and link with DPDK.
+To get YANFF you can use go get -v -d github.com/intel-go/yanff This command will show an error that build cannot be done, but build is done differently because it is necessary to build and link with DPDK. **If you just checkout source tree from github, it will not build unless placed into correct subdirectory of $GOPATH.**

 ## Build and run requirements
 ### Library requirements